EmilionR/pp5-frontend/README.md

 ![Project-image](documentation/responsive.png)

-Flow is an image sharing social media site.
+Flow is an image-sharing social media site.
 Users can post images, comment on posts, and follow other users.
+Users can also create personal feeds by following other users and liking posts.
+They can also hide unwanted content, block users, create their own inner circle of selected followers, and more.

 [View the website here](https://fooroom-9cc630806337.herokuapp.com/)